leeturner/leeturner.me/content/now.md

 ### My Day Job

-I currently work for [Crown Agents Bank](https://www.crownagentsbank.com/) where our business goal is “Moving money where it’s needed”.
-My team and I work in the payments domain where we build high volume payment processing APIs and systems.
+I currently work for [WireMock](https://wiremock.io) as a Senior Software Engineer where we build WireMock Cloud and also build, manage and maintain WireMock open-source and its community.